djsamseng/BibleNotes/HelpfulNotes.md

   - Does it fit my values?
 - When we mistakenly believe that our God is distant, we fear.
 But when we recognize God is with us, we have faith
 - Many are the plans in a person's heart, but it is the Lord's purpose that prevails (Proverbs 19:21 NIV)
+- Then I heard the voice of the Lord saying "Whom shall I send?
+And who will go for us?"
+And I said, "Here am I. Send me!"
+(Isaiah 6:8)
+- Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
+(2 Corinthians 9:7 NIV)
+  - I want to be a cheerful giver.
+I want to be a blessing to others deep down.
+But it must be by serving God.
+It must be God's will which means being a good steward
+- Remember how you felt after the Next Gen conference.
+God was showing you that you wanted to be a CEO.
+That God has been preparing you to give him glory in the spotlight running a company that builds others up.
+Remember how God has consistently put that on your heart since NYU.
+- It matters to God how we view him.
+God has feelings too.
+God loves it when we see him as a patient, kind, easy to live with God
+- Gives us today our daily bread (Matthew 6:11 NIV)
+  - Bread = provision
+  - Everything comes from God.
+We are not the creators or owners.
+We are the stewards
+  - Jesus asks only for his needs today.
+Our whole life can change in an instant.
+Put our faith in God, depend on God and live by God's power and provision